 Ancient Greeks believed that creativity came from a divine source - the Muse.
 Back then, what we now know as creativity, was a “discovery” to Greeks - the idea wasn’t believed to be yours, but given to you by Gods.

 If an artist or an ancient philosopher was not feeling it, it meant that the Muse had turned her attention to someone else.
-In contrast, when the Muse favoured the wordsmith, and he felt it, it meant he had better found that trader who smuggled papyrus into town.
+In contrast, when the Muse favored the wordsmith, and he felt it, it meant he had better found that trader who smuggled papyrus into town.

 Today we are a bit more pragmatic about the whole thing.
 For one, we have laptops instead of papyrus.
 But more importantly, we know the Muse flirts with many people all at once.
-We just need to do the right thing for her to pollinate feed our creativity us as well.
+We just need to do the right thing for her to pollinate and feed our creativity as well.